 Another trend that we can’t fail to mention is the rise in money management apps.
 With read-only access to users financial accounts using mobile banking login credentials, these apps allow users to view their spending habits in real-time and create budgets to promote better money management.

 Apps such as US-based Mint and OnTrees can access a user’s bank account as well as loan, mortgage and savings accounts to provide a clear view of spending habits and an overview of all finances.

-By categorising transactions, OnTrees uses intuitive visualisations to provide users with insights into spending habits.
+By categorizing transactions, OnTrees uses intuitive visualizations to provide users with insights into spending habits.
 Essentially, users have more information about their financial data to make better decisions with their money.